lipanski/docker-static-website/README.md

 Make sure to change `/some/local/path` to the path to your static files.
 Include an empty or valid `httpd.conf` file.

+If you use Podman, consider appending the `Z` option to volumes for SELinux labels to apply.

 ## Development

 Clone the [busybox repo](https://git.busybox.net/busybox/tree) and create a blank config: